 Keep it Short… or Long — Color, texture and designs can differ from bridesmaid to bridesmaid, but Taylor warns that mixing floor-length dresses with cocktail dresses is a big no-no. “A high-low dress and a floor-length dress would probably be okay, but we would stay away from a short and a long,” she says.

 Stick with a Designer — Bridesmaid dress designers typically use similar color tones and textures across their styles, which helps brides keep things cohesive.
 “A lot of the time we will stick with one designer,” Taylor says.
 “Bridesmaids can still get that mix-and-match look with different necklines in the same shades of color.”
 One designer that Provost highly recommends for achieving a flawless mix-and-match look is the simple and refined Amsale.

 Bridesmaids’ Dresses: Bella Bridesmaids | Photo: Jessica Gold Photography

-Trust the Process — Patience is key when selecting your mix-and-match bridesmaids pieces.
+Trust the Process — Patience is key when selecting your mix-and-match dresses.
 The team at Bella Bridesmaids will guide you as you carefully select your options, but it does take time.
-“I start with one thing first, either a fabric or a color,” Provost says.
+“I start with one thing first, either a fabric or a color,” Taylor says.
 “I will pull one color and then move on to what our next shade would be.
 It’s a step-by-step process.”

 Ready to start mixing up some mauve-toned pinks or gray-blue hues?
 Grab your gals and schedule an appointment with Bella Bridesmaids today.
 Hurry — their appointments book up fast!
 And make sure to let them know you found them on the Houston Wedding Blog.
 Happy shopping, loves!